 We address each of these issues using methods drawn from all aspects of artificial intelligence, machine learning, knowledge discovery, data mining, and robotics.
 The agents that we study are embodied in both software and hardware.
 General areas of research interest include the following.

-- Autonomous pattern discovery: We study methods to identifying salient patterns such as abstractions or testable hypotheses in complex data sets.
+- Autonomous pattern discovery: We study methods to identify salient patterns such as abstractions or testable hypotheses in complex data sets.

 - Knowledge representation: Real-world data is complex, large, and dynamic.
-We are creating knowledge representations for spatially and temporally varying relational data where agents will be able to reason about objects and relationships as well as how the evolution of the environment over time and space.
+We are creating knowledge representations for spatially and temporally varying relational data where agents will be able to reason about objects and relationships and the evolution of their environment over time and space.

 - Robust machine learning techniques: We combine many approaches to machine learning to create a more robust learning algorithm.
 This includes techniques drawn from reinforcement learning, supervised learning, and relational learning.

 Our real-world application areas provide an opportunity to make a significant difference outside of academia.
 The requirements imposed by real applications stimulate the development of new approaches.
 Current application areas follow.

-- High-impact weather prediction: In collaboration with OU's School of Meteorology, we are developing new spatiotemporal relational knowledge discovery methods for use on high-impact weather/meteorological data.
-These techniques will identify causes of severe weather events, including tornados and thunderstorms.
+- High-impact weather prediction: In collaboration with University of Oklahoma's School of Meteorology, we are developing new spatiotemporal relational knowledge discovery methods for use on high-impact weather/meteorological data.
+These techniques will identify causes of severe weather events, including tornados, thunderstorms, wind, and hail.

 In addition, we have a long-term interest in applications that will assist a permanent human presence in space.